wp-plugins/comic-easel/readme.txt

 == Changelog ==
 = 1.5.5 =
 * JS, added keyboard navigation .js file - auto-on always
+* the thumbnail widget when you have multiple thumbs showing now has the wrapper on the outside and individuals inside of that wrapper

 = 1.5.4 =
 * CSS: removed the padding in #comic-foot and on #comic